tessgi/TessGiWebsite/content/news/tess-news-aug31.md

 `STATUS UPDATE: Sector 28 has ended and Sector 29 has started!`.

 Welcome TESS followers to our weekly news bulletin!
-This week is slightly longer than usual since we missed last weeks, as such we present four TESS papers from the archive.

 **[The TOI-763 system: sub-Neptunes orbiting a Sun-like star](https://arxiv.org/abs/2008.12535)** *(Fridlund et. al., 2020) :*